olliw42/mLRS-docu/docs/FRSKY_R9.md

   </tbody>
 </table>

-Note that R9 uses a slightly older LORA chip family, which doesn't support the 31 Hz mode.
+Note that R9 hardware uses a slightly older LORA chip family, which doesn't support the 31 Hz mode.
 It also happens to be incompatible with the newer LORA chips when the specific spreading factor used by the mLRS 19 Hz mode is selected.
 Unfortunately, this means that R9 hardware can't connect with the other mLRS boards which support 868/915 MHz.

 ## R9M Tx Module ##

-The R9M module is somewhat limited with respect to serial ports.
+The R9M transmitter module is somewhat limited with respect to serial ports.
 It provides access to only one serial port, which moreover has inverted TTL signals.
 In order to use this serial port, these conditions apply:

 1. The serial port of the R9M module can be configured to work either as "serial" or "CLI".
 This is done by setting the dip switch 1 (left dip switch): off (switch down) = CLI, on (switch up) = serial.
 Note that the dip switch position is read only at power up, i.e., one needs to re-power the module to make any change effective.